-Jamie Fields, ND Jamie received her B.S. in kinesiology and exercise science from Indiana University.
-She completed her Doctor of Naturopathic Medicine degree from National College of Naturopathic Medicine in Portland.
-Jamie is a primary care physician at Oregon City Medical where she practices family medicine.
-She teaches Anatomy, Physiology & Pathology at East West College.
-Aside from medicine and teaching, Jamie spends her time with her husband Kevin and their two baby girls.
+Jamie Fields, ND Jamie received her Bachelor of Science in kinesiology and exercise science from Indiana University, and completed her Doctor of Naturopathic Medicine degree from National College of Naturopathic Medicine in Portland.
+After nearly a decade in clinical medicine, Jamie joined East West College as the Assistant Director of Education.
+She continues to teach Anatomy, Physiology & Pathology.
+Aside from staying up to date on medical information and teaching.
+Jamie spends most of her time with her husband Kevin and their two little girls on their mini-farm.

 Mary Gunter, LMT Mary is a graduate of East West College and has been practicing since 2001.
-Her approach to massage integrates both subtle, more sensitive therapies like craniosacral and lymphatic drainage and more physical Swedish-style and deep tissue techniques.
-Mary became a massage educator in 2004 and has been a part of East West College's faculty since 2007, teaching courses ranging from introductory science and techniques to advanced modalities.
+Her approach to massage integrates both subtle therapies like craniosacral and lymphatic drainage and more physical Swedish and deep tissue techniques.
+Mary became a massage educator in 2004 and has been part of East West College's faculty since 2007, teaching Kinesiology and massage technique courses.
 She feels that teaching at East West College is a unique and wonderful opportunity to share with students both the science and the art of this amazing field.

-Kevin Hilbert, BS, MS Kevin is a graduate of Indiana University in Bloomington.
-He earned bachelor's and master's degrees in Kinesiology and also holds a minor in psychology.
-He can be found on most weekends riding his road bike, hiking or backpacking, rock climbing, gardening, and talking to local farmers at the market.
+Kevin Hilbert, BS, MS Kevin is a graduate of Indiana University in Bloomington, where he earned bachelor's and master's degrees in Kinesiology and a minor in psychology.
+He can be found on most weekends gardening with his wife and two daughters, hiking or backpacking, and enjoying all this life has to offer.
 He has experienced the positive benefits of consistent bodywork and encourages the monthly practice to all.
-He loves the challenge of making science fun, and enjoys watching people learn and appreciate how complicated and amazing the body truly is.
+He loves the challenge of making science fun and enjoys watching people learn and appreciate how complicated and amazing the body truly is.